djfranzel/com.voice-foundry.coding-assessment/readme.md

     would need to be behind authentication in production.
 I'd want to dive deeper into Amazon Connect since this was my first time using this specific service.
 My solution works when calling the number, but there may be more architecture that would make this a more secure solution that I'm unaware of.
 There is not a great deal of automated testing, but I did include several lambda tests in the `./test'` folder.
+Running these commands simulates a call request, and results are stored in the DynamoDB table and a response.json file locally.
+I would come up with a more comprehensive deployment solution in production so that an engineer could easily deploy all the necessary code with just a few clicks.
+    Most of the code - Lambda, DynamoDB table, roles, are deployed with Cloud Formation, but this solution could be more comprehensive.

 3. What would you have done with more time?
 We know you have a life. :-)

-    On the vanity number generation, we could also include cases for '2' and '4' since they correlate to 'to' and 'for', which would create more possibilities.
-We could also only generate vanity numbers for the last four digits if nothing better could be found.
-Adding these two would create a more comprehensive solution.
-The top 5000 english word list was good, but we could consider other word sources, potentially expanding, and potentially removing more 'sensitive' words.
+    On the vanity number generation, we could also generate vanity numbers for the last four digits only.
+The top 5000 english word list was good, but we could consider other word sources, potentially expanding, and potentially removing some words.
     We could also test this more broadly, review with the client to create improvements, such as saving all vanity numbers in a DB and having those available for a human to parse them.
 Some of the code could be refactored further, but I had a lot of fun with it, so it is fairly condensed given what it is doing.
 I'm sure that a client would have suggestions and after a few iterations and conversations, we'd be able to add functionality to have a great product delivered.

     I did not have time to implement the Custom Resource.
 I understand they are useful for automating a deployment
     when Cloud Formation doesn't natively support the service.
-Instead, I created a `contact-flow.json` export that contains all the configuration for the contact flow, including the lambda arn.
-You can simply upload that .json into your contact flow, and the functionality is there.
+Instead, I created a `./deployment/contact-flow.json` export that contains all the configuration for the contact flow, including a place for the lambda arn.
+An engineer can simply upload that .json into a contact flow, and the full functionality is there.

 4. What other considerations would you make before making our toy app into something that would be ready for high volumes of traffic, potential attacks from bad folks, etc.

     There are probably some scaling and security considerations in Amazon Connect that I'm not currently aware of.
 I'd certainly implement security for the web-app viewer and API Gateway endpoint.
-I might set alarms and monitoring of all the resources being used, perhaps tag them for consolidated billing insights.
+I might set alarms and monitoring of all the resources being used, and tag them for consolidated billing insights.
 I'd want to dive deeper into Connect to learn of more security requirements, as I'm sure there could be more done than my bare-bones implementation.
 We could also build the web-app with a full environment and load-balance requests across regions for minimizing latency.